TommasoTodescato/WeatherBox/README.md

 struct sensor {const int pin; int value; int limit;}
 ``

-Whe the limit is surpassed, TX sends a signal that is interpreted by WeatherTerminal as a sound, and so it reproduces one.
+When the limit is surpassed, TX sends a signal that is interpreted by WeatherTerminal as a sound, and so it reproduces it.
 You can calibrate your treshold for every sensor with the configuration mode.

 ## Configuration mode: